javadelight/delight-metrics/README.md

 ## Throughput Measurement

 Monitor how many times per second an event occurs.
+For instance: How many times per second is a service called.

 ```java
 final MetricsNode m = Metrics.create();